The Sabbath Girl: Either a Rom-Com or a Jewish Tragedy

 The story begins innocently as Angie (Lauren Annunzita), an Italian-American art curator with a history of falling for “bad-boy” artists, moves into an apartment building where Seth (Jeremy Rishe), a divorced Orthodox Jew, has forgotten to turn his air conditioner on before Shabbos.
 He knocks on his neighbor’s door, finding Angie there instead.

-The script falls short, relying on classic stereotypes instead of developing the characters.
-Seth’s sister, Rachel (Lauren Singerman), is a religious woman who pushes her brother to meet a religious girl, in order to continue following tradition without question.
-All we know about Rachel is that she works in the Knish Store with Seth, running the family’s business.
+Seth’s sister, Rachel (Lauren Singerman), is a religious woman who pushes her brother to meet a religious girl.
+Rachel wants Seth to continue following tradition without question.
+Sadly, all we know about Rachel is that she works with Seth at the family’s Knish Store.

 There is one surprise: Nona, Angie’s constant companion, is only a memory.
 She dances across the stage, guiding Angie and reminding her that finding true love requires hard work, but, in the end, Nona is a ghost.

 The story might have suggested the importance of having a connection with tradition, or the importance of family, or accepting differences – but this is only conjecture.
-In 90 minutes of uninterrupted entertainment, The Shabbos Girl provides a happily for-now ending, without being moralistic.
+In 90 minutes of uninterrupted entertainment, The script is light, leaving the audience wondering whether Seth and Angie found true love and a happy life together, or if they simply become friends with benefits.

 Two Sues on the Aisle bases its ratings on how many challahs it pays to buy (rather than make) in order to see the play, show, film, or exhibit being reviewed.